OrSGar/TEA-Column-Renaming-Tool/README.md

 For the implementation, I decided a web scraper would be the best in this situation.
 Since every variable description website is in the same format, it only made sense to scrape the mappings and convert them to JSON.

-Correlation One's DS4A program provides data analysis training for people come a variety of backgrounds, including non-technical ones.
+Correlation One's DS4A program provides data analysis training for people that come from a variety of backgrounds, including non-technical ones.
 With this in mind, I decided to take an object-oriented approach to the tools source code.
-This helped with abstraction and decomposition of the tool to help me during development and help the user not have to worry too much about how it works.
+This helped with abstraction and decomposition of the tool to help me during development and to help the user not worry about how it works.

 The tool works in 3 major steps: